 Nostalgia For The Light

-Director Patricio Guzmán, questions the concept of time and discovers that there is no such thing as the present - everything is in past.
-He then asks an astronomer and an astrologer why Chile cannot focus on events in the country's more recent past.
+Using these incredible discoveries, Guzmán questions the concept of time.
+He considers if there is any such thing as the present - as, of course, everything is in the past.
+The director asks an astronomer and an astrologer why it is that Chile cannot focus on events in the country's more recent past.

-The Rettig Report, designed to investigate the disappearances and human rights abuses that occurred in Chile during the Pinochet years, found that 2,279 persons who disappeared were killed for political reasons.
+This proves to be a challenging question to answer.
+It is also a truly heartbreaking one as Nostalgia For The Light explores stories of Chile’s 'disappeared'.
+The Rettig Report, designed to investigate the disappearances and human rights abuses that occurred in Chile during the Pinochet years, found that 2,279 persons who disappeared during that time were killed for political reasons.

 In addition, 30,000 people are believed to have been tortured and a further 30,000 could be added to this number as many may not have wanted to come forward.

-The film charts the plight of the families of the disappeared - many of whom still do not know what has happened to their family members.
+The documentary charts the plight of the families of the disappeared - many of whom still do not know what has happened to their family members.

-She also finds comfort in astronomy and the fact that, on a molecular level, we are all a part of the past and, as a result, nothing is ever truly lost and nothing ever dies.
+Guzmán highlights the comfort she finds in the world of astronomy.
+Here, on a molecular level, we are all a part of the past and, as a result, nothing is ever truly lost and nothing ever dies.

 Film Search